Piusdan/flask-auth/README.md

-## flask-auth
+## flask-api-auth
-An authetication service built in flask implements Basic and outh2 auth
+An authetication service built in flask
+- implements
+    - token auth
+    - outh2 auth
+    - username-password auth
+    - many more coming

+## From scratch are we in '96?
-## Built this a my attempt to understand autheticating APIs using Python-Flask.
-This is meant to be a fully fledged auth service
+Built this an attempt to understand autheticating APIs using Python-Flask. <br>
+This is meant to be a fully fledged auth service that you can plug into your project and get working

+## Conventions used
+* pep8

+## What I want to achieve
+Provide an elaborate, robust and extendable authetication template for your project, so that you can set out to build things that matter